ambient-innovation/django-ai-kit-auth/react-lib/README.md

 After this you can use the returned values just like the standard ones, except that the `user` object is of type `MyUser` instead of `{ username: string; email: string; }`

+## Local Development

+Start the demo project with docker-compose

+    cd demo
+    docker-compose up -d

+Start the npm watch script in the react-lib folder

+    npm run watch

+Changes to the library will automatically be shown and updated in the demo project